drraccoony/501cVote/README.md

 * Lightweight
 * Responsive UI
 * Prepared SQL statements to protect against injection attacks\
-* List canidates randomly on screen to reduce "bias"
+* List candidates randomly on screen to reduce "bias"

 ## Room for improvement
 - [ ] Add validation to prevent more than alloted candidates